gbrayut/cloud-examples/gke-iam-misc/secrets.md

 # Confirm values are mounted into pod filesystem
 kubectl exec -it -n test-secrets gcloud-bare-pod -- /bin/bash -c 'grep . /var/secrets/*.txt'

-# Can also grant access to all KSA in the test-secretes namespace using:
+# Can also grant access to all KSA in the test-secrets namespace using:
 gcloud secrets add-iam-policy-binding test-secret \
     --role=roles/secretmanager.secretAccessor \
     --member="principalSet://$PRINCIPAL_BASE/namespace/test-secrets"